TahaHaris/TahaHaris/README.md

 - **Power Electronics:** Designed and built a Buck Converter for efficient voltage regulation, analyzing duty cycle behavior, switching characteristics, and stability across various loads using simulation and hands-on testing.

-- **Signal Processing:** Skilled in processing physiological signals like heart rate and oxygen saturation using algorithms such as peak detection and the Maxim algorithm for SpO₂ calculation.

 - **PCB Design & Hardware Engineering:** Knowledgeable in schematic capture, PCB layout, and design for manufacturability, focusing on creating efficient and reliable embedded hardware systems.

 ---